AdobeDocs/dynamic-media-classic.en/help/using/quick-start-zoom.md

 Zoom targets present a way for you to highlight specific parts of an image.
 For example, you can direct attention to the parts of an image that make it unique or distinctive.
 In the Zoom Viewer window, zoom targets appear in the form of thumbnail images to the side of the image.
 Selecting one of these zoom target thumbnails automatically zooms to a part of the image that you specify.

-To create a zoom target, select **[!UICONTROL Edit]** and choose Zoom Targets, or open an image in the Browse Panel in Detail View and select **[!UICONTROL Zoom Targets]**.
+To create a zoom target, select **[!UICONTROL Edit]** and choose Zoom Targets, or open an image in the Browse panel in Detail View and select **[!UICONTROL Zoom Targets]**.
 Then use the Zoom tools on the Zoom Target Editor page so you can isolate part of the image as a target.
 See [Create zoom targets for Guided Zoom](creating-zoom-targets-guided-zoom.md#creating_zoom_targets_for_guided_zoom).

 ## 3. Set up Zoom Viewer Presets